leslieeshea/react-facts/README.md

 # react-facts
-A static web page displaying facts about React.
+A static web page displaying facts about React built with React!

-Practicing React components.